IvanKrastevv/infrastructure-automation/FAILOVER.md

 ## Overview

-The BSS Platform Infrastructure is designed with **high availability** and **automatic failover** as core principles.
+The Infrastructure is designed with **high availability** and **automatic failover** as core principles.
 The architecture leverages Azure's availability zones, load balancing, and health monitoring to ensure continuous service availability.

 ### Failover Summary